vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

 Let’s go to our GitHub Pages page and check if everything works as expected.
 Ups!
-On the first glance it looks fine but if we try to go to the detail page from index we get a `404` error message.
+On the first glance it looks fine, but if we try to go to the detail page from index, we get a `404` error message.
 GitHub can’t find what we need.

 ##### Screenshot

 {% img /images/middleman/middleman_05_build/404.png %}

-+ ### Relative Links
+## Relative Links

 If you have looked closely, you might have seen that we are missing some info in our url.
 Now it says something like `http://your_username.github.io/2015/11/30/my-super-awesome-post.html`.
 What it should say is something like `http://your_username.github.io/matcha-nerdz/2015/11/30/my-super-awesome-post.html`.
 The `matcha-nerdz` part was completely missing.
 Don’t worry, this is an easy fix though.
 We need to activate relative links in our config file.